 - Ask ahead of time what the format of the interview will be.

-- Re-read all your application materials, and make sure you are able to talk meaningfully about any of the activities/experiences referenced in your application.
+- Re-read all your application materials.
+Refresh your memory so you are ready to talk meaningfully about any of the activities/experiences referenced in your application.

 - Look at feedback from students who have interviewed at the school previously on the Student Doctor Network.
 But remember, everyone’s interview experience is unique, so don’t plan for your interview entirely based off of others’ experiences.

-- Try to group interviews by geographic area to save yourself time and money.
+- If you have in-person interviews, try to group them by geographic area to save yourself time and money.
 Most schools are willing to work through scheduling issues with applicants.

 Day of the Interview